LehighInfolab/HBcompare/README.md

 \
 --num_sampled	&emsp; 	Default=512.\

-After editing parameters as needed, connect Colab to your google account and run all.
-The approximate runtime on a machine with 8-core and 32GB ram was ~60 seconds.
+After editing parameters as needed, connect Colab to your google account and run the desired code blocks.
+There are many code blocks that are repetitions of the HBcompare training block, but with small tweaks for different experiments and uses.
+The approximate runtime on a machine with 8-core and 32GB ram was 147s, 98s, 634s, 441s and 117s for datasets 1-5 respectively.